 Early structural signals are inexpensive to measure.
 Late exposure is expensive to unwind.

-The question is whether your forecasting is reading it correctly.
-Export your opportunities, run the free assessment, and see what your Salesforce pipeline is actually saying beneath the probability calculations.
+The only question is whether it has been measured.
+Export your opportunities, run the free assessment, and see what your pipeline data reveals when evaluated independently of Salesforce's own forecasting.

 Measure Your Salesforce Pipeline